AninditaBasu/indica/docs/index.md

 ---
 title: The Indica APIs
 description: JSON dictionaries of data from ancient India.
-Includes metadata of all the verses in the Rig Veda (rishis, gods, chhandas) and a description of all nouns in vedic literature (including the flora, fauna, geography, food, relationships, and objects).
+Includes metadata of all the verses in Rig Veda (rishis, gods, chhandas) and a description of all nouns in vedic literature (including the flora, fauna, geography, food, relationships, and objects).
 author: Anindita Basu
 og_title: The Indica APIs
 og_image: images/signboard.png